-California Attorney General Rob Bonta kicked off the State Council meeting on Saturday morning.
+California Attorney General Rob Bonta kicked off the State Council meeting on Saturday morning, March 19.
 After an introduction by CFT President Jeff Freitas who talked about Bonta’s commitment to going after people who use their power to harm others, demanding corporate accountability, and fighting for public education, Bonta came on stage.

 He talked about how the encouragement and support of staff, coaches and teachers had made it possible for him to go to college and then to law school.

 “I am a product of California public schools,” he said.
 “That has changed my life and opened doors for me.”

 Bonta also said he appreciated the support of the CFT as an organization, as well as seeing personally the commitment of his two children’s public school teachers.